drocheam/optrace/docs/source/usage/tma.rst

 __________________________________________

 Methods for calculating the entrance and exit pupil position and magnifications are also available.
-Details on the math are found in :numref:`pupil_calculation`.
+Details on their computation are found in :numref:`pupil_calculation`.

 The following example loads the paraxial eye model from :func:`legrand_eye() <optrace.tracer.presets.geometry.legrand_eye>` and creates the TMA object:

 .. testcode::